Virginia Vallejo: Personal life

 Virginia Vallejo has been married twice to prominent and older men, the architect Fernando Borrero, a widower, and David Stivel, head of the Clan Stivel that grouped the leading Argentinean actors of his time.
 Virginia has often said that she would never have children.

 After her divorce from Borrero in 1971, she dated the future Colombian billionaires, Carlos Haime, Julio Mario Santo Domingo, Carlos Ardila Lülle, and Luis Carlos Sarmiento Angulo, heads of the four Colombian conglomerates.

 Vallejo divorced Stivel in 1981.
 The following year, she became engaged to Aníbal Turbay, the nephew of President Julio César Turbay Ayala.
 In mid 1982, she, her fiancé and his children - now Carlos Ardila Lülle’s stepchildren - were invited to see the zoo of Hacienda Nápoles, owned by the young congressman Pablo Escobar.
 Six months later, Virginia ended her relationship with Aníbal and began a romance with the head of the Medellín Cartel.
 It lasted almost five years, but was marked by long separations in 1984, 1985 and 1986.
 She spent most of year 1986 in Cartagena with Rafael Vieira, director of the Oceanarium of the Rosario Islands.
 Upon her return to Bogotá in 1987, she ended forever her relationship with Escobar.
 She did it after he told her that, “very soon, would begin a war against both the Colombian State and the Cali Cartel.
 To crush the Government, he would use dynamite; and to finance his wars, he would use Cuba as a trampoline to send cocaine to the Florida Keys”.

 Since mid 1984, Virginia Vallejo has had an affair of many years with a British aristocrat, the Hon.
 David Patrick Metcalfe, grandson of Lord Curzon, Viceroy of India, and godson of Edward VIII, the Duke of Windsor.
-Her last romantic relationship was with a German count that she has described many times as “the great love of her life”.
+Her last romantic relationship was with a German count that she has described as “the great love of her life”.